ska-telescope/lmc-base-classes/docs/src/how-to/add-an-lrc.rst

     completed.
 How to interpret the task progress should be well documented for clients invoking the LRC.

-    **task result**
+    **Task result**

-    So that clients only have to monitor the task result it is recommended to always include a :class:`~ska_control_model.ResultCode` to indicate if the task has completed successfully or not.
+    It is recommended to always include a :class:`~ska_control_model.ResultCode` to indicate to clients if the task has completed successfully or not.
 Ideally, this :class:`~ska_control_model.ResultCode` should be accessed with
-    :code:`result[0]` to fit in with task results provided by ska-tango-base and a client should know the type of :code:`result[1]` based on the value of :code:`result[0]`.
+    :code:`result[0]` to fit in with task results provided by ska-tango-base.
+    A client should know the type of :code:`result[1]` based on the value of :code:`result[0]`.

-    If your task can complete "partially successfully" consider using multiple :class:`~ska_control_model.ResultCode`'s to provide more details.
+    If your task can complete "partially successfully", consider using multiple :class:`~ska_control_model.ResultCode`'s to provide more details.
 For
-    example, if your task coordinates multiple subordinate devices you might provide a result such as the following:
+    example, if your task coordinates multiple subordinate devices, you might provide a result such as the following:

     .. code-block:: py